 New Zealand is well known as the extreme adventure capital of the world and you can do pretty much anything your mum might consider crazy right here.
 Check out these top New Zealand activities for adrenaline junkies if you don’t believe us.
 Most people who want to do a bungee jump will save up the opportunity to do in Queenstown.
 AJ Hackett’s jump site was the world’s first and has been in business for almost 20 years.
 Let’s hope it holds out a bit longer hey?!

-More adventure in Canada
+More adventure in New Zealand

 White water rafting in Australia